GR-Scripts-25/one_inventory-snippets/README.md

+what to know when there is a update on the snippets join GR-Scripts https://discord.gg/y6zJRUEhkT
 ## ⚠️ Disclaimer

 > I cannot test everything in all environments, so issues may occur depending on setup, versions, or integrations.